 The recommended procedure for establishing a freeze plateau requires operator attention until the plateau is realized.
 Following that, the Model 17701 Furnace will maintain the indium or the tin plateau, essentially automatically, for a period of 10 to 12 hours, and the zinc plateau for 6 to 8 hours.

 1. The furnace core, into which the freeze-point cell is inserted, is of aluminium alloy, which provides a very low thermal gradient along the core length.
 The main furnace heater is of the parallel-tube design used at NIST.
-A pre-warming tube is provided.
+A pre-warming tube is provided with this laboratory furnace.

 2. An advanced proportioning electronic control system regulates furnace temperature, using a platinum resistance thermometer as the sensing element.
 The controller may be calibrated in-situ using Freeze Point Cells as references.

-Two entirely independent over-temperature safety devices are included.
+Two entirely independent over-temperature safety devices are included with this laboratory furnace.
 A dedicated (on-off) over-temperature control circuit provides active safety.
 A fusible link in the main power circuit provides passive safety.

 3. The Low Temperature Furnace is completely self-contained, mounted on caster wheels, and requires no external supplies (except power).